Washington Generals: History

-From 2015 the Globetrotters' opposition was organised by their own management.
+From 2015, the Globetrotters' opposition was organized by their own management.
 In 2017, Herschend Family Entertainment, the owners of the Harlem Globetrotters, bought the Washington Generals from the Klotz family and revived them as an active team with Kenny Smith as general manager and Sam Worthen as coach.
-The Generals held a tongue-in-cheek "draft" where they selected various unavailable persons including LaVar Ball and Conor McGregor.
+The Generals held a tongue-in-cheek "draft" where they selected various unavailable people including LaVar Ball and Conor McGregor.
 As a reintroduction for the team, they were entered in ESPN's The Basketball Tournament 2017.
 Despite having a rare opportunity to play serious, competitive basketball, their long losing run continued with a first round loss.

-Beating the Harlem Globetrotters
+Record against Harlem Globetrotters

 Figures vary as to exactly how often the Generals have beaten their rivals.
-Some reports say six, while the team's official website reports having three victories over the Globetrotters, one each in 1954, 1958 and 1971.
-The 1971 win is the most storied of these, and is sometimes reported as the team's sole victory.
+Some reports say six times, while the team's official website reports having three victories over the Globetrotters, one each in 1954, 1958 and 1971.
+The 1971 win is the most storied of these and is sometimes reported as the team's sole victory.

-Playing as the New Jersey Reds, they won 100–99 on January 5, 1971 in Martin, Tennessee, ending their 2,495-game losing streak.
+Playing as the New Jersey Reds, they won 100–99 on January 5, 1971, in Martin, Tennessee, ending their 2,495-game losing streak.
 Klotz credits the overtime win to a guard named Eddie Mahar, who was team captain.
 Harlem's captain, Curly Neal, did not play in this game.

 While the Globetrotters were entertaining the crowd that day, they lost track of the game and the score.
 They found themselves down 12 points with two minutes left to go.
 Forced to play normal basketball, the Globetrotters rallied but could not recover.

 The Reds secured their victory when the 50-year-old Klotz hit the winning basket with seconds left.
-Then Meadowlark Lemon missed a shot that would have given the game back to the Globetrotters.
+Then, Meadowlark Lemon missed a shot that would have given the game back to the Globetrotters.
 The timekeeper tried to stop the clock but could not.
 When the final buzzer sounded, the crowd was dumbfounded and disappointed.
 Klotz described the fans' reaction: "They looked at us like we killed Santa Claus."

 Some children in the stands cried after the loss.
-The Reds celebrated by dousing themselves with orange soda instead of champagne.
+The Reds celebrated by dousing themselves with orange pop instead of champagne.
 Lemon was furious, saying, "You lost, I didn't lose", but still visited the opposing team’s locker room to congratulate the Reds.